airflow.timetables.trigger

 Bases: airflow.timetables.base.Timetable

-Timetable that triggers DAG runs according to multiple cron expressions.
+Timetable that triggers Dag runs according to multiple cron expressions.

-This combines multiple CronTriggerTimetable instances underneath, and triggers a DAG run whenever one of the timetables want to trigger a run.
+This combines multiple CronTriggerTimetable instances underneath, and triggers a Dag run whenever one of the timetables want to trigger a run.

 Only at most one run is triggered for any given time, even if more than one timetable fires at the same time.